-- Students ticketed 3 times will be required to participate in an appeals meeting. - Students will be referred to the Dean if they receive five (5) parking tickets. - If a student receives seven (7) parking tickets, their vehicle will be banned from Campus and will be towed each time it is found parked on Campus.
+- Students will be referred to the Dean if they receive five (5) parking tickets. - If a student receives seven (7) parking tickets, their vehicle will be banned from Campus and will be towed each time it is found parked on Campus.
 The student may not be allowed to bring another vehicle to Campus for the remainder of the academic year. - Parking in designated handicapped spaces is prohibited unless you have an approved and displayed handicap parking permit, decal, or license plate.
 There is a zero tolerance policy regarding vehicles that illegally park in designated handicapped parking spaces or that obstruct curb cuts, ramps or access to sidewalks.
 Vehicles in violation of these parking regulations will be issued a written parking violation and may be towed at the owner's expense. - All parking ticket appeals must be submitted within seven (7) days of issuance of ticket. - Visitors arriving to Campus after the Parking Office has closed for the day may park in the TORREY LOT, located on Park Street until 9am the next business day, allowing time to come to the Parking Office and obtain a visitor's pass.